goldfire/democracy.js/README.md

   weight: Math.random() * Date.now(), // The highest weight is used to determine the new leader.
 Must be unique for each node.
   id: 'uuid', // (optional) This is generated automatically with uuid, but can optionally be set.
 Must be unique for each node.
   channels: [], // (optional) Array of channels for this node to listen to (for pub/sub).
-});
+  enableStrictWeightMode: false, // (optional) Ensure the highest weighted node becomes leader, even if one is already established.
+  autoStart: true, // (optional) Whether to start networking upon instantiating or manually at a later time });
 ```